saiarvindg/fish-lol-motd/README.md

-# Contains champions up to taliyah
+# Contains champions up to zoe

 visit this link for datascraper: https://github.com/Derpthemeus/LeagueOfQuotes